SwaminathanV23000747/EXPERIMENT-03-INTERFACING-DIGITAL-SENSOR-DHT-11-Temp.--Rain-sensor--WITH-EDGE-DEVELOPMENT-BOARD-/README.md

 Experiment 4B
-The Soil Moisture Sensor (REES52) D0 is connected one of the GPIO pins in Raspberry Pi 4.
+The Rain Sensor (LM393) D0 is connected one of the GPIO pins in Raspberry Pi 4.
-The Soil Moisture Sensor (REES52) A0 is connected one of the GPIO pins in Raspberry Pi 4.
-The Python script sets the Soil Moisture Sensor (REES52) value based on the variation in the temparature and humdity (Dry or Wet) and shown in HiveMQ Cloud and console.
+The Python script sets the Rain Sensor (LM393) value based on the variation in the rain water (Dry or Wet) and shown in HiveMQ Cloud and console.
 CIRCUIT DIAGRAM
-Connect the Soil Moisture Sensor (REES52) Vcc to any +5V.
+Connect the Rain Sensor (LM393) Vcc to any +5V.
-Connect the Soil Moisture Sensor (REES52) GND to any GND.
+Connect the Rain Sensor (LM393) GND to any GND.
-Connect the Soil Moisture Sensor (REES52) D0 to any one GPIO.
+Connect the Rain Sensor (LM393) D0 to any one GPIO.
-Connect the Soil Moisture Sensor (REES52) A0 to any one GPIO.

 Experiment 4A
 ## PROGRAM (Python)